-For example, heavily regulated industries, such as financial services and healthcare, may require the CRM manager to interface with the company's compliance officer to ensure customer data is properly handled.
-For example, any company with customers in the European Union must comply with the General Data Protection Regulation's right to be forgotten requests.
+Heavily regulated industries, such as financial services and healthcare, may require the CRM manager to interface with the company's compliance officer to ensure customer data is properly handled.
+Any company with customers in the European Union, for instance, must comply with the General Data Protection Regulation's "right to be forgotten" requests.
 In almost every industry, companies must consider compliance with certain standards, such as the Payment Card Industry Data Security Standard for handling payments or security protocols to protect intellectual property data.

-Customer relationship managers, in contrast, focus on customer experience throughout the customer journey, from initial contact to repeat purchasing activity.
-They ensure that customer service and marketing outreach are all working together, and, in conjunction with marketing staff, they conduct retrospective customer surveys that help inform improvements in customer retention and customer satisfaction.
+The role of customer relationship managers, by contrast, focuses on customer experience throughout the customer journey, from initial contact to repeat purchasing activity.
+These managers ensure that customer service and marketing outreach are all working together, and, in conjunction with marketing staff, they conduct retrospective customer surveys that help inform improvements in customer retention and customer satisfaction.